hicode002/studentpad-hack/docs/huawei_iflytek_boot_process.md

   This is called USERLOCK

-  It can be unlocked for Kirin 960 and older except Kirin 710 and Kirin 710a.
+  It can be unlocked for Kirin 960 and older except Kirin 710 and Kirin 710a.（o81018o:Kirin710 can actually be unlocked by IDT)

   You need the device unlock code to unlock device.